Academic Policy Petition

 You may enroll in up to a maximum of 20 credits per semester and 12 credits during summer term.
 You must receive Registrar approval to enroll in more than the maximum number of credits allowed.
-To request approval, complete the petition form and submit it to the Office of the Registrar.
+To request approval, complete the Academic Policy Petition form and submit it to the Office of the Registrar.
 If your request is not approved, you may appeal to the Scholastic Committee.

 Substitutions for the Major